Havre Chamber Ice Fishing Derby

 - Fishing: The tournament will be operated as a live fish format.
 Fish must be kept alive until measured by tournament officials.
 Fish can be measured at tournament headquarters or by roving officials.
 Fish can be live released.
 If kept, fish will be tagged and marked.
 Contestants will be allowed legal limits only.
 No sauger or saugeye are allowed – per state law.
 No spear fishing allowed.

 - Scoring: Fish will be measured to the nearest 1/4 inch.
 Longest fish will be considered the largest regardless of actual weight.
 Contestants may measure as many fish as legal limit allows, but only their largest of each species will be counted.
 All daily bag limits are in effect per MT FWP regulations.
+Any one contestant is eligible to win 1st 2nd and 3rd place for each species.

 - Checking In/Late Penalty: All contestants must be checked in by 1500 on Saturday and by 1400 on Sunday.
 No exceptions.
 Late check-ins will be eliminated from any tournament winnings.